SUNY Downstate Health Sciences University

 - The PI/Study Coordinator must verify the protocol has been approved by the IRB, before it is registered.

-- The PI/Study Coordinator should submit confirmation of an ACT via email to Sponsored Programs Administration at email@example.com with a pre-filled copy of the Clinical Trials ACT Checklist , and the following information: IRB Approval #, Study Title, PI, Sponsor and Funding source
+- The PI/Study Coordinator should contact the CT.GOV PRS Administrator with a prepared Clinical Trials ACT Checklist , and the following information: IRB Approval #, Study Title, PI, Sponsor and Funding source

 - The PI will receive an email from clinicaltrials.gov, requesting the profile be updated.
 The PI must be the Responsible Party for the trial.